-To calculate your 2022 required minimum distributions for your IRA or 401k, use the RMD table below and follow the steps.
+To calculate your 2022 and 2023 required minimum distributions for your IRA or 401k, use the RMD table below and follow the steps.

 How to calculate your RMD

 - Find your age in the RMD table (Your age on your birthday this year).

 - Get your account balance from last year – December 31, 2021.

 - Divide the account balance from last year by your Life Expectancy Factor.